 The IN-POE is valid only through the end of the spring semester of the sophomore year.
 At this time students are asked to complete a more detailed academic plan, the regular POE, using the IN-POE as a guide.
 (See Catalog for more information)

 At mid-term, faculty will send a notice to each individual student who is failing or in danger of failing a particular course.
 This notification is intended to make students aware of unsatisfactory performance in a course at a time when a student will have an opportunity to address problems which may prevent the student from achieving a passing grade.
+Instructions for submitting a Mid-term notice in Basecamp can be found here.

 Full tuition is charged to any student who is carrying 12-18 credits in a semester.
 A tuition overload is charged to anyone who registers for more than 18 credits in a semester.